| Getting started | About | Tutorial | Samples | API | Source | Issues | Community | History |

 mockit.integration.testng.Initializer

-listener to be configured, as long as the "-javaagent:jmockit.jar
+listener to be configured, as long as the "-javaagent:jmockit.jar" JVM parameter is

 specified.
 Otherwise, the listener is still needed.